Introduction

 When examining a child with suspected appendicitis, as well as examining the gastrointestinal system, it is therefore also essential to examine the cardiorespiratory and urinary systems.
 In such cases, always ensure to perform a genital examination in all boys, to exclude testicular torsion or epididymitis.

-Remember, a child under 6 years of age who has had symptoms for over 48 hours is significantly more likely to be suffering from a perforated appendix, therefore a period of active observation is often prudent.
+Of note, any child <6yrs old who has had symptoms for >48 hours is significantly more likely to be suffering from a perforated appendix, therefore a period of active observation is often prudent in those with shorter histories.

 Differential Diagnosis

-There are a wide spectrum of potential differentials for suspected cases of appendicitis:
+There are a wide spectrum of potential differential diagnoses for suspected cases of appendicitis:

-Specifically in children, differentials to consider include acute mesenteric adenitis, gastroenteritis, constipation, intussusception, or urinary tract infection.
+Specifically in children, differentials to consider include mesenteric adenitis, gastroenteritis, constipation, intussusception, or urinary tract infection.

 Investigations

-Urinalysis should be done for all patients with suspected appendicitis to help exclude any renal or urological cause*.
-For any woman of reproductive age, a pregnancy test is also essential.
+All patients with suspected appendicitis should have a urinalysis performed, to assess for any renal or urological cause*.
+For any woman of reproductive age, a pregnancy test is essential.

-Routine bloods, importantly FBC and CRP, should be requested to assess for raised inflammatory markers, as well as baseline blood tests required for potential pre-operative assessment.
+Routine blood tests, importantly FBC and CRP, should be requested to assess for raised inflammatory markers, as well as a clotting screen and group & save.
 A serum β-hCG may also be taken, if ectopic pregnancy still has not been excluded.

 *Leucocytes can be present in the urine in low levels for those with an appendicitis, especially if the appendix lies on the bladder